madhavmehndiratta/blog/_posts/2020-06-21-typo-1-vulnhub-walkthrough.md

 </center>

 <p align="justify">
-Then I went to the <b>Filelist Panel</b> to see if I can uplaod a php backdoor.
+Then I went to the <b>Filelist Panel</b> to see if I can upload a php backdoor.
 Unfortunately, php uploads were disabled on this website.
-After some enumeration, I found an option named <b>fileDenyUpload</b> in <b>Settings > Configure Installation-Wide Options</b> which restricts certain extension from being uplaoded on the website.
+After some enumeration, I found an option named <b>fileDenyUpload</b> in <b>Settings > Configure Installation-Wide Options</b> which restricts certain extensions from being uploaded on the website.
 I cleared this option and saved the settings. </p>

 <center><br>
 <img src="/assets/img/uploads/typo/file-extensions.png">
 </center>

-This time, I was able to uplaod the backdoor.
+This time, I was able to upload the backdoor.
 I used the php-reverse-shell from <a href="https://github.com/pentestmonkey/php-reverse-shell">pentest monkey.</a>

 <center><br>
 <img src="/assets/img/uploads/typo/shell-upload.png">
 </center>

-Then I started a netcat listener, and sent a request to the backdoor I uplaoded using <b>curl</b> on another terminal and got a reverse shell from the target machine.
+Then I started a netcat listener, and sent a request to the backdoor I uploaded using <b>curl</b> on another terminal and got a reverse shell from the target machine.

 ```r
 root@kali:~# curl -v http://typo.local/fileadmin/shell.php